HRT (menopause)

 Some of the common side effects of HRT can include bloating, breast tenderness, indigestion, headaches, mood swings and leg cramps.

-One of the symptoms of menopause is mood changes, and in most cases it manifests as increased feelings of anxiety and depression.
+Feeling depressed can be a side effect of both combined HRT and oestrogen-only HRT.
+But, one of the symptoms of menopause is mood changes, and in most cases it manifests as increased feelings of anxiety and depression.
 So if you’re experiencing symptoms of depression when you’re taking HRT, it can be hard to know whether it’s due to the medication or the menopause.
-Studies show that certain types of HRT can improve symptoms of anxiety and depression in menopausal women .
+Studies show that certain types of HRT can improve symptoms of anxiety and depression in menopausal women.

-HRT can often cause digestive issues, but more commonly with oestrogen-only HRT than combined treatment.
+Both oestrogen-only and combined HRT can often cause digestive issues.
 This can include nausea, indigestion, bloating, and general feelings of sickness.
 Using a patch or gel instead of pills can sometimes avoid these issues.

-There’s no evidence to suggest that weight gain is a side effect of HRT. [popovern id=ref3] But weight gain is a known menopause symptom, so you might still experience a shift in your weight in this phase, it just won’t usually be because of hormone replacement therapy.
+Although changes in weight are stated as a potential side effect for both combined and oestrogen-only HRT, there’s no strong evidence to suggest that weight gain is a side effect of HRT.
+But weight gain is a known menopause symptom, so you might still experience a shift in your weight in this phase, it just won’t usually be because of hormone replacement therapy.

 It’s not unusual for hair loss to occur during menopause.
 It can happen because of the lowering levels of hormones in your body - so HRT, by replacing these hormones, can work to replenish your hair if you’re losing it through menopause.